- Required: Yes

 - The direct shipment of powdered alcohol products are prohibited.

-- Direct shipments to the following dry town are prohibited: Ellsworth.
+- Direct shipments to dry towns are prohibited.
+The only dry town is Ellsworth.

 - There is an annual Aggregate Volume Limit of 600 liters.
 If a direct shipper wants to ship more than 600 liters (800 750-ml bottles) of the same brand into NH during a calendar year the shipper must offer to sell a matching amount to the NH Liquor Commission.